Engaging audiences in journalism can take many forms, ranging in scope from small actions to immersive projects.

 [pullquote align=right]The more people get out of the conversations you spark, the more they’ll want to come back, deepen their participation, and cultivate their connections with you and each other.[/pullquote]

 “The good thing about building a community is that people will let you know what’s going on,” Connie Schultz said.
 “You’re building a real source book.
 Long ago I lost count of how many times that’s helped give me an idea of something to write about.”

-I have argued before that at a time when anyone can participate in newsgathering, cultivating strong self-informing communities around key interests or values is itself an act of journalism.
-1 Some hold that much of this work should be delegated to newsroom staff skilled in community engagement and moderation.
+I have argued before that at a time when anyone can participate in newsgathering, cultivating strong self-informing communities around key interests or values is itself an act of journalism. [ref The New Ethics of Journalism: Principles for the 21st Century] Some hold that much of this work should be delegated to newsroom staff skilled in community engagement and moderation.
 Others argue that some aspects of community building should be a new bullet point in the job descriptions of all journalists.